-- (b) Common Cost.
-All Project costs other than those set forth in Article 10a above shall be considered "Common Costs" to be shared by Districts and City as agreed upon herein.
-For purposes of cost sharing determination, common costs shall be in three general categories as follows: - (1) Construction Costs Allocated by Third Agreement-which shall include costs of: construction of a dam and appurtenances to impound a reservoir, including site clearing, of approximately 2,030,000 acre feet of capacity; including all access roads.

-Construction and Related Costs of Additions to

-Project Not Anticipated at Time of Third Agreement which shall include costs of the relocation and reconnection, to include right of way acquisition, of all State and County highways and roads; the relocation, including right of way acquisition, or removal of any power and telephone lines or other facilities public or private; fishery studies; utilizing or acquiring, or gaining access to public lands; a recreational use plan together with facilities provided thereunder as approved by the Federal Power Commission; and any reconstruction which may be required by State or Federal authority at some future time.
+- (b) Common Costs.
+All Project costs other than those set forth in and City as agreed upon herein.
+For purposes of cost sharing determination, common costs shall be in three general categories as follows: - (1) Construction Costs Allocated by Third Agreement which shall include costs of: construction of a dam and appurtenances to impound a reservoir, including site clearing, of approximately 2,030,000 acre feet of capacity; including all access roads. - (2) Construction and Related Costs of Additions to Project Not Anticipated at Time of Third Agreement - which shall include costs of the relocation and reconnection, to include right of way acquisition, of all State and County highways and roads; the relocation, including right of way acquisition, or removal of any power and telephone lines or other facilities public or private; fishery studies; utilizing or acquiring, or gaining access to public lands; a recreational use plan together with facilities provided thereunder as approved by the Federal Power Commission; and any reconstruction which may be required by State or Federal authority at some future time.